dannybrown37/tsi2py/README.md

 ## Installation

-This is starting out mainly as a side project to try out `uv`, so use `uv`.
+This is starting out mainly as a side project to get proficient with `uv`, so using `uv` is recommended (until this is on PyPI and then I guess you can do what you will).

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh